 If you draw well, do yourself a favor and paint or draw for the sake of your soul.

 It doesn’t even have to be drawing.
 You can knit, create a collage, decorate or find other ways to express creativity.

-It’s another form of expression.
-Let that voice, music or those moves come out.
+It’s another form of expression that boosts energy (48).
+Let that voice, music, or those moves come out.